Glossary S +++ Popular Articles: 'Spacecraft', 'Space', 'Solar energy'

 Smart sensors: These are sensors that are able to gather and process data from their environment and use it to make decisions or take actions.
 Smart sensors are often used in aerospace applications to monitor the health and performance of aircraft systems and components.

 Smart maintenance: This refers to the use of advanced technologies, such as sensors and predictive analytics, to optimize maintenance schedules and procedures for aircraft.
-The goal of smart maintenance is to reduce downtime and improve safety and reliability.
+The goal of smart maintenance is to reduce downtime and improve Safety and Reliability.

 Some examples of how smart materials, structures, systems, and sensors might be used in the aerospace industry: